mcogswell/mcogswell.github.com/vis_blog/index.md

 </figcaption>
 </figure>

-In normal neural networks each node corresponds to a single number, but in CNNs the nodes are images.
-The network we'll be using (AlexNet) has 9 layers (0 through 8) and each layer has hundreds of nodes.
-This scale (many layers, many nodes) is important for understanding images well.
+In normal neural networks each unit corresponds to a single number, but in ConvNets they correspond to images.
+The network we'll be using (AlexNet) has 9 layers (0 through 8) and each layer has hundreds of neurons.
+This scale (many layers, many neurons) is important for understanding images well.

+The important bit for this article is the connections between units.
+Each unit is connected to all the units in the previous layer because it's searching for patterns in those units.
+Since there are layers of these, deeper (toward the output) units are looking at patterns of patterns of patterns.... so each unit depends on the ones that came before it in a hierarchical fashion.
+The __hierarchies of neurons__ allow efficient
+representation of complex patterns in terms of simpler patterns.

-Something we Could Understand
+Something to Understand
 ---

-Crucially, the patterns in these systems are learned from examples.
+Crucially, the patterns in these systems are learned from examples, and this is where our understanding of the system starts to fail.
+To train a ConvNet, we show it hundreds of thousands of cats, dogs, boats, birds, etc. and adjust the patterns seen by neurons at all layers so that the last layer says cat when the image contains a cat and not otherwise[^categories].
+This ability to get working system with only a vague specification makes the model possible, but it also means we sacrifice some understanding.
-I show the system hundreds of thousands of cats, dogs, boats, birds, etc. and adjust the patterns seen by each neuron so that the last layer produces high activation only for the cat neuron when it sees a cat and high activation only for the dog neuron only when it sees a dog[^categories].
-In one sense I understand exactly how the CNN works because I can implement it in code and train it to make good predictions.
-In another sense I have no idea how the thing works because I don't know what patterns it's looking for.
+In one sense I understand exactly how the CNN works because I can implement them in code and train it to make good predictions.
+In another sense I have no idea how the thing works because __I don't know what patterns it's looking for__.

-An interesting thing about CNNs is that there are even small parts we might be able to understand in the first place.
+An interesting thing about ConvNets is that there are even small bits we might be able to understand in the first place.
 Consider [Deep Blue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)),
 IBM's program which famously beat the reigning world champion at chess.